eBay/wextracto/docs/tutorial.rst

    * understands `<br>` tags
    * uses a unicode definition of whitespace (e.g. non breaking spaces)
    * can work with multiple nodes in an node-set

-Note that `lxml` only supports XPath version 1.
-Some of these problems could be avoided if XPath version 2 were available.

 .. _multiple-values: